transferwise/pipelinewise-tap-github/README.md

 3. Create the config file

     Create a JSON file containing the required fields and/or the optional ones.
-    You can decide between allow-list or deny-list strategy combining organization with repos_include or repos_exclude.
+    You can decide between allow-list or deny-list strategy combining organization with repos_include and repos_exclude using wildcards.

 Config                      |Required?  |Description
 :---------------------------|:---------:|:---------------
-access_token                |yes        |The access token to access github api start_date                  |yes        |The date inclusive to start extracting the data organization                |no         |The organization you want to extract the data from repos_include               |no         |Allow list strategy to extract selected repos data from organization
+access_token                |yes        |The access token to access github api start_date                  |yes        |The date inclusive to start extracting the data organization                |no         |The organization you want to extract the data from repos_include               |no         |Allow list strategy to extract selected repos data from organization.
+Supports wildcard matching
-repos_exclude               |no         |Deny list to extract all repos from organization except the ones listed include_archived            |no         |true/false to include archived repos.
+repos_exclude               |no         |Deny list to extract all repos from organization except the ones listed.
+Supports wildcard matching include_archived            |no         |true/false to include archived repos.
 Default false
 include_disabled            |no         |true/false to include disabled repos.
 Default false repository                  |no         |(DEPRECATED) Allow list strategy to extract selected repos data from organization(has priority over repos_exclude)